 What happens if my child gets sick at PAA?

-We have created an isolation room that allows us to properly care for any sick children while quarantining them from their peers and waiting for parents to arrive to take the student home.
 We understand that not all illnesses will be COVID19 related, but we need to provide a safe place to handle illnesses.
-A staff member will be monitoring the student in the isolation room.
+A staff member will be monitoring the student.
 We will call the parents when a child reports being ill, and if we have not heard from a parent or guardian within 30 minutes, we will begin to call the emergency contacts listed in the registration paperwork.

 What if my child or another child has a fever not related to Covid?
 Can he or she return to PAA?

-If a child has a fever above , they cannot attend PAA.
+If a child has a fever above 100.4, they cannot attend PAA and we recommend contacting your health care provider if you begin to witness COVID symptoms.
 Once a student exhibits no symptoms for 24 hours including a fever, the student may return to PAA.

 What happens if a student, staff or faculty member tests positive for COVID?

 PAA will consult professional care givers and follow current local and state health guidelines.

 Are the restrooms cleaned regularly?